This guide will help you get acquainted with DareNET and start chatting with ease.

 This signals to services to use the account name directly, useful for when a user is offline and you, for example, want to add them to your channel's userlist.
 Suppose you don't prefix the account name.
 In that case, services will treat it as the nickname for a user currently connected to the network, which may not produce the outcome you expect.

 We support several server-side aliases for communicating with services, the most popular being

 /CS for C.

 In-channel (fantasy) commands

-All of C's commands may be used in-channel in registered channels, as well as private message.
+C's commands may be used in-channel in registered channels, and in a private message.

 The in-channel method works regardless of whether C is in the channel or not.
-You should prefix the command with a . (period), and you may omit the #channel portion of the command if you'd like the action to be performed on the channel the command is being used in.
+You should prefix the command with a . (period).
+You may omit the #channel portion of the command if you'd like the action to be performed on the channel in which the command is being used.

 Changing your nickname

 If you wish to change your nickname, but not permanently, simply use: